Foreign nationals intending to visit Thailand can now apply for an online visa as the country rolls out its new electronic visa system globally.

 More Than a Decade in the Making

-Speaking at the launch event, Vorawut Pongprapapan, Director-General of the Department of Consular Affairs, emphasized that the e-visa system had been in development for over a decade.
-First introduced in Beijing, China, in February 2019, the system expanded to include visa issuance without physical stickers in September 2021.
-Starting in January, it will be available globally.
+During the launch event, Vorawut Pongprapapan, Director-General of the Department of Consular Affairs, emphasized that the e-visa system has been under development for over ten years.

 It's a VISA!

-The e-visa platform, available at www.thaievisa.go.th, offers a secure and user-friendly application process.
+The electronic visa platform, available at www.thaievisa.go.th, offers a secure and user-friendly application process.
 It integrates real-time data with the Immigration Bureau and the National Intelligence Agency to enhance immigration control procedures.

-Visa fees can be paid online via a partnership with Kasikorn Bank, though some applicants may still need to present proof of payment at Thai embassies or consulates depending on their country.
-Authorities aim to extend full online payment capabilities to all countries within six months.
+Visa fees can be paid online through a partnership with Kasikorn Bank.
+However, some applicants may need to present proof of payment at Thai embassies or consulates, depending on their country.
+Authorities plan to extend online payment options to all countries within six months.

-Foreign Minister Maris Sangiampongsa emphasized the role of the initiative in strengthening Thailand’s appeal to international visitors.
-By reducing administrative barriers, the e-visa system aims to attract tourists, business travelers, investors, and students.
+Foreign Minister Maris Sangiampongsa highlighted this initiative's role in boosting Thailand’s appeal to international visitors.
+By reducing administrative barriers, the electronic visa system aims to attract tourists, business travelers, investors, and students.

-“This streamlined process will enhance Thailand’s competitiveness and strengthen its position as a regional and global hub of connectivity,” said Maris.
+“This streamlined process will improve Thailand’s competitiveness and strengthen its position as a regional and global connectivity hub,” said Maris.

-The system incorporates advanced technology and identity verification measures to protect applicants’ personal data, ensuring secure processing.
-It is also designed to accommodate multiple visa categories, including student and work visas
+The system incorporates advanced technology and identity verification measures to protect applicants' personal data and ensure secure processing.
+It is also designed to support multiple visa categories, including student and work visas.

 Visa Exemptions Remain Unaffected

-For travelers from the 93 countries or territories already benefiting from visa exemptions for stays of up to 60 days, there will still be exemptions for e-visas.
+For travelers from the 93 countries or territories already benefiting from visa exemptions for stays of up to 60 days, e-visas will still be exempted.